The Garden Grazer

 • Fresh parsley

 • Dairy-free parmesan: I use my homemade Vegan Parmesan Cheese made with either cashews or almonds.
-But feel free to use your own favorite!
+(But feel free to swap in your own favorite!)

-• Fresh lemon juice & lemon zest: I like to buy organic lemons whenever possible when I'm using the zest from the outer peel.
+• Fresh lemon juice & lemon zest: I try to purchase organic lemons when using the zest from the outer peel.
+The zest adds lots of aroma without the sourness, so feel free to include even more if you'd like!

-• White miso: You can also add salt and black pepper to taste.
+• White miso: This adds a salty, umami layer.
+(You can also add salt and black pepper to taste.)

-Pouring the dressing over asparagus orzo in a large glass bowl
+Lemon tahini dressing being poured over prepared ingredients in a glass mixing bowl

 Customizing

-Other additions: Stir in artichoke hearts, olives, capers, shallot, fresh basil, baby spinach, or arugula.
+Variations: Stir in artichoke hearts, Kalamata olives, capers, shallot, chickpeas, fresh basil, baby spinach, or arugula.
 You can also include other veggies like spring peas, cherry tomatoes, sun-dried tomatoes, etc.

-Nuts & vegan cheese: Toss in pine nuts for crunch, vegan feta cheese crumbles, or toasted almond slivers.
+Nuts & vegan cheese: Toss in pine nuts or pistachios for crunch, vegan feta cheese crumbles, or toasted almond slivers.

-Dressing: Change up the dressing as you see fit.
-Add vinegar, garlic powder, more lemon juice or zest, etc.
+Dressing: Change up the dressing however you see fit.
+Add vinegar, garlic powder, more lemon juice or zest, tamari, or a drizzle of pure maple syrup to balance the tartness.

 Olive oil: I prepare this recipe oil-free, however feel free to drizzle in a tablespoon of olive oil to the dressing if desired.
 (Or cook your asparagus with vegan butter for a richer taste.)